venkataraokadari/conversational-agent-application-starter-kit/README.md

     ```sh
     $ cf env <application-name>
     ```
-   Your output should look similar to:
+   Your output should contain a section like the following:

     ```sh
     System-Provided: